vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

         <td>
             <ul>
                 <li>Kate's disguise makes large parts of this mission trivial, especially at Normal difficulty.
 With some careful planning, it may also be possible to get the <u>Don't use firearms</u> badge; this may be excessively tedious, however.</li>
-                <li>This is a good level to gain some kills with Bianca for the <i>Good Girl</i> quantity achievement; Hector can easily lure almost all the guards one by one.</li>
+                <li>This is a good level to gain some kills with Bianca for the <i>Good Girl</i> natural achievement; Hector can easily lure almost all the guards one by one.</li>
                 <li>Don't hesitate to use Cooper's double-shot near the quarry and shooting range; since these areas are near the edge of the map, it's easier to ensure that no one will hear the gunshots.</li>
             </ul>
         </td>